-18 Jul July in the garden: Get in shape for the holidays!
+18 Jul Summer in the garden: Get in shape for the holidays!

 July, in recent years, has seemed rather disappointing… dull days and rain at what should be the height of summer.
 But this week is set to be a scorcher, and my mind is wandering ahead to the summer holidays.